FermiParadox/TorBrowser_mouse_track_deanon/README.md

 # Attack summary: CTR-TAB in Tor Browser
 Tor Browser has separate exit nodes (and IPs) for each tab.
-However, switching tabs with hotkeys creates a unique pattern, meaning all websites (despite being opened on separate tabs) can be attributed to the same user.
+However, switching tabs with hotkeys creates a unique pattern, meaning all opened websites (despite being opened on separate tabs) can be linked to the same user.

 # Preconditions
 1. JavaScript must be enabled on both browsers.